Alif-11/AutoRobotDays/devlog.md

 8/15/2023 23:40
 - Attached the Raspberry Pi, Raspberry Pi Sunfounder Robot HAT, and Sunfounder Servo controller onto the main frame of the car.

+8/16/2023
+- Attached both motors to the tail end of the mainframe.
+Attached the wheels to the motors.
+Wired up the motors, and the Robot HAT and Servo controller to each other.